Tristan-Eye9/PG-takehome/README.md

 - assume the data is updated every 15 minutes

+    - Interestingly, I can showcase how the logic scales by using a different time interval in the intraday function.
+I'll get approximately 8 - 10 days of data using this method.
+It's by no means a perfect test, but it is practical and only uses the free tier of the API.

 - groups by the day

 - returns a json response in this format: